- 10,000 Women Brochure PDF, 6 MB

 10,000 Women has supported women from countries as diverse as Liberia, Egypt, Brazil, India and China through a network of 90 academic and nonprofit partners.
 More than 30 of the world’s leading business schools have participated in the program.
 The initiative is founded on research conducted by Goldman Sachs – Womenomics and Women Hold up Half the Sky – the World Bank and others which suggests that such an investment can have a significant impact on GDP growth.

 10,000 Women graduates report immediate and sustained business growth.
-Thirty months after completing the program, 82% of surveyed graduates have increased their revenue and 71% have added new jobs.
+Eighteen months after completing the program, nearly 70% of surveyed graduates have increased their revenue and nearly 60% have added new jobs.
 On average, graduates doubled the size of their workforces and revenues increased nearly fivefold.
 An independent assessment by the International Center for Research on Women found that graduates attributed changes in their businesses performance and increased confidence to the business and management education and support they received through the program.
 10,000 Women has demonstrated that investing in women creates a virtuous cycle, as women use their income and skills to support their families and communities.
 Nine out of ten participants pay it forward by mentoring and teaching business skills to other women.

 The Women Entrepreneurs Opportunity Facility